 This member of your development team is primarily concerned with the interaction of your server-side data with the frontend, or user side, of your web and mobile applications.
 Your UI/UX designers and frontend developers will create a user experience and interface that your customers see.
 The backend developer makes sure all the server-side programming is doing its job.

 For instance, if you have a fitness app that allows customers to book and pay for classes on a constantly rotating schedule, the backend developers would make sure the class data was integrating and updating properly, customer account information was getting served up, and payment was processed and directed into your bank account.

 They are critical to your success as a company, and it’s important to hire backend developers that have the programming know-how to interact with your systems, and preferably, experience in your industry vertical.
+You need to ask good backend developer interview questions in order to check the skills and experience of your future employee.
 Working with the rest of your team, they should be able to advise you on what a world-class server-side protocol looks like for companies in your industry, so you can stay competitive.

 So when you’re calculating your backend software developer salary, it’s important not to cut corners.
 It’s still a seller’s market out there and the talent market is tight.

 Backend development, to put it succinctly, is database programming and management.
 Whether you’re developing a mobile or web-based application, you must have programmers who can work with your Object Relationship Manager (ORM) that will tie your client-side and server-side frameworks together.

 Back developers work at a more abstract level, working with your raw data, as well as the Application Programming Interfaces present on the client-side.
 Effective backend development knits everything together as a working whole, and the average backend developer salary reflects that.
 They are typically the higher-paid members of your team, depending on their experience level.